Effective perturbation theory for linear operators: Introduction

-To achieve precise regularity estimates we mostly rely on the comparison principle for differential inequalities, an approach that feels simpler than the \emph{majorizing series} method.
-We also want to argue for dropping the parametrized approach (which considers a ap $t\mapsto \op{L}_t)$ to perturbation theory in favor of a direct approach inside $\BX$ (specific parametrized perturbation being then handled by composition), as it seems to clarify the computations.
+To achieve this we mostly rely on the comparison principle for differential inequalities, an approach that feels simpler than the \emph{majorizing series} method.
+We also want to argue for dropping the parametrized approach (which considers a map $t\mapsto \op{L}_t)$ to perturbation theory in favor of a direct approach inside $\BX$ (specific parametrized perturbation being then handled by composition), as it seems to clarify the computations.
 As a testimony to this point of view, let us give right away a short proof of the qualitative perturbation theory of a simple isolated eigenvalue.
 The proof does not differ substantially from the one given in \cite{Rosenbloom}, but we include it with our notation as it serves as a starting point to our new results, and also to advertise further the point made by Rosenbloom that this approach should simplify the matter at hand.
 Note that a similar approach is taken in \cite{HH}.

 \begin{theo*} If $\op{L}_0\in\BX$ has a simple isolated eigenvalue, then there is an open neighborhood $\fspace{V}$ of $\op{L}_0$ such that all $\op{L}\in\fspace{V}$ have an eigenvalue $\lambda_\op{L}$ close to $\lambda_0$.
-The map $\lambda:\fspace{V}\to\mathbb{R}$ is analytic, $\op{L}$ does not have other eigenvalues near $\lambda_0$, and there is another analytic map $u:\fspace{V}\to \fX$ such that $u_\op{L}$ is an eigenvector of $\op{L}$ for $\lambda_\op{L}$. \end{theo*}
+The map $\lambda:\fspace{V}\to\mathbb{K}$ is analytic, $\op{L}$ does not have other eigenvalues near $\lambda_0$, and there is another analytic map $u:\fspace{V}\to \fX$ such that $u_\op{L}$ is an eigenvector of $\op{L}$ for $\lambda_\op{L}$. \end{theo*}

-\begin{proof}[Proof (Rosenbloom)] Denote by $u_0$ an eigenvector, $\phi_0$ an eigenform (i.e. $\phi_0$ is an eigenvector of $\op{L}_0^*$ for $\lambda_0$) and up to multiplying either of them by a scalar assume $\phi_0(u_0)=1$.
+\begin{proof}[Proof (Rosenbloom)] Denote by $u_0$ an eigenvector, let $\phi_0$ be an eigenform (i.e. $\phi_0$ is an eigenvector of $\op{L}_0^*$ for $\lambda_0$) and up to multiplying either of them by a scalar assume $\phi_0(u_0)=1$.
 Consider the obviously analytic map

 We have $F(\op{L}_0,u_0,\lambda_0)=0$ and the partial derivative of $F$ with respect to the $(\fX \times \mathbb{K})$ factor at the point $(\op{L}_0,u_0,\lambda_0)$ is

 Decomposing along $\langle u_0\rangle\oplus \ker \phi_0$ we see that